-J.Crew files for Chapter 11 bankruptcy
+J.Crew files for Chap.
+11 as pandemic smothers retail

-NEW YORK (AP) — The owner of J.Crew is filing for Chapter 11 bankruptcy, two months after the first person in New York tested positive for COVID-19.
+NEW YORK (AP) — The owner of J.Crew is filing for Chapter 11 bankruptcy just over three months after the first person in the U.S. tested positive for COVID-19.

-The city, where J.Crew Group Inc. is based, went into lockdown soon after, followed by much the country.
-Retail stores in New York City and across the country shut their doors.

-More bankruptcies across the retail sector are expected in coming weeks.
+More bankruptcies across the retail sector are expected in coming weeks with most stores still closed, though states have begun a staggered restart to their economies.

+Sales at stores and restaurants plunged in March by the largest amount on records that date back to 1992.
+That threatens the overall health of the U.S. because consumers drive 70% of economic activity in the country.

+Parts of the retail sector were already under duress before the arrival of COVID-19 due to seismic changes in what is bought and how.
+The most vulnerable are losing the ability to pay bills.

 J.Crew, already in trouble before the pandemic and laden with debt, and was acquired by TPG Capital and Leonard Green & Partners for $3 billion in 2011.